 This article discusses the necessary requirements for opening a bank account in Nigeria as well as some of the KYC documents you need to provide.

-Why Having a Bank Account is Important
+Why You Need a Bank Account in Nigeria

 From receiving transfers domestically and internationally to salary payments and loan disbursement, there are several reasons why you need to have a traditional bank account.
 This remains a fact despite the rise of digital banking means like mobile money and prepaid cards.